Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Colour - Some colour adds personality to your r&eacute;sum&eacute;.
 However, make sure that it will appear alright if converted to greyscale (most likely through a printer).
 Also make sure colouring is consistent.
 I'm not a fan of multiple colours on a single line.

+* Bolding - Personally I don't like bolding in the points, as I find it distracting.
+If you are bolding, less is more.
+Maybe only bold important keywords such as languages and technologies used.

 # Header

 * Some r&eacute;sum&eacute;s have light text on dark background.
 I find it distracting as it makes the r&eacute;sum&eacute; feel "top-heavy".
 Also RIP ink usage if it's printed.